 One last tip: automate your LinkedIn!
 Believe me when I say that it will save you a lot of time and get you way better results.

 This article is our first specific case study.
-I would be more than happy to receive your feedback on it – from the content, to the layout. 😁 If you liked it, please share it!
+I would be more than happy to receive your feedback on it – from the content, to the layout, like the dark mode. 😁 If you liked it, please share it!
 If you want other examples, you can privately contact me on LinkedIn.
 I would be more than happy to discuss it with you!